light/binparsergen/README.md

        Version     version;
     }

-Structures can also have parameters which are specified in parenthesis after the struct name, and that which must be specified when using the type (see *arrays* below) :
+Structures can also have parameters which are specified in parenthesis after the struct name, and that must be specified when using the type (see *arrays* below) :

     struct MyFormat {